S9 (St. Gallen S-Bahn)

 The S9 is a railway service of the St. Gallen S-Bahn that provides half-hourly service between Wil and Wattwil over the Wil–Ebnat-Kappel line.
 THURBO, a joint venture of Swiss Federal Railways and the canton of Thurgau, operates the service.

 Operations

 The S9 operates every 30 minutes between Wil and Wattwil, using the Wil–Ebnat-Kappel line.
 It is the only service over that line between Wil and Lichtensteig.

 Route

+The route follows the left bank of the River Thur through the lower Toggenburg Valley.